-5824 Family Law Mediation (2) Explores the use of mediation in family disputes as an alternative to litigation.
+5824 Family Law Mediation (2) Prerequisite: Family Law.
+Explores the use of mediation in family disputes as an alternative to litigation.
 The substantive content of the course covers interdisciplinary readings on the role of a mediator and the theory and application of mediation principles to child custody and visitation conflicts.
 Each student will have the opportunity to apply the skills of mediation in simulated exercises.
-Prerequisite: Family Law.

-5826 Advanced Trial and Evidence I (2) A skills course that combines Pre-Trial Litigation Practice and Advanced Litigation Practice.
+5826 Advanced Trial and Evidence I (2) Students taking Law 5826 must also take Law 5827.
+Students cannot take this course and either Law 5881 or 5882.
+A skills course that combines Pre-Trial Litigation Practice and Advanced Litigation Practice.
 The course follows a case from the day it comes into a law office through the close of trial.
 Students enrolled in the course are divided into two law firms, with the instructors acting as senior partners.
 If you register for this course in the fall semester, you must also register for it in the spring.

-5827 Advanced Trial and Evidence II (2) part II of course listed above.
+5827 Advanced Trial and Evidence II (2) Prerequisite Law 5826.